goetzk/ansible-exim/README.md

 progress.

-This has only been tested on Debian Wheezy but in theory will work on any Debian based system with Exim4 (and possibly other platforms if the package install routines are changed)
+This has only been tested on Debian Wheezy but in theory will work on any Debian based system.
+Work is ongoing to ensure RedHat family of systems are supported correctly by the role as well.

 Requirements
 ------------